Please send your questions about rules

 living animal: the Cassowary.
 They are similar in size & shape,

-the cassowary in several ways:
+than the cassowary in several ways:

 - While the cassowary is ill-tempered and sometimes attacks on